natalieagus/50005/docs/Programming Assignment/TetriSH.md

 tetriSH is an optional alternative track.
 Groups may withdraw from tetriSH and return to the normal PA1 + PA2 path, but only before the fallback deadline.

 {:.important}
-The fallback deadline is **end of Week 5**.
+The fallback deadline is **Week 5**, Friday, 6PM.

-Before this deadline, a group <span class="orange-bold">must</span> notify the instructor that it is withdrawing from tetriSH.
+Before this deadline, a group <span class="orange-bold">must</span> notify the instructor that it is *withdrawing* from tetriSH.
 The group will then complete PA1 and PA2 in the normal way and will be graded using the normal PA1 and PA2 rubrics.

 There is **no penalty** for falling back before the deadline.